Airbnb VS Happipad (an Airbnb alternative)

 Airbnb has a mandatory identity verification process for both hosts and guests which must be completed prior to booking.
 Airbnb may conduct a background check on guests who live in the United States if enough information is given, and may conduct background checks for guests outside of the United States if they have enough information.
 These background checks reference public state and county criminal records in addition to state and national sex offender registry.

 Happipad has mandatory identity verification and background screening checks.
-Happipad uses a sophisticated identity verification process that compares a guest’s government ID and a live selfie picture with government records.
-In addition, Happipad conducts a mandatory background check on guests, searching over 200,000 international databases for court records, sex offender lists, eviction records, negative news, fraud watch lists, terrorist watch lists, and much more.
-A key difference with Happipad is hosts are able to view a guests screening report prior to accepting them as a guest.
+Happipad uses a sophisticated identity verification process that compares a renter’s government ID and a live selfie picture with government records.
+In addition, Happipad conducts a mandatory background check on renters, searching over 200,000 international databases for court records, sex offender lists, eviction records, negative news, fraud watch lists, terrorist watch lists, and much more.
+A key difference with Happipad is that all users – host and renters – must complete the identity verification and background screening before accessing our services.

-In addition to background screening, Happipad utilizes detailed personal profiles where hosts can compare a guests lifestyle, interests, and even personality.
-If guests have a pet, hosts can view the details and photos of the animal.
+In addition to background screening, Happipad utilizes detailed personal profiles where hosts can compare a renter’s lifestyle, interests, and even personality.
+If renters have a pet, hosts can view the details and photos of the animal.

 Customer support from each platform is quite different as they each aim to provide a different experience.

-Airbnb allows for a 24 hour period to file a formal complaint when a guest moves in.
-For any complaint or problem Airbnb suggests you contact them.
+Airbnb allows for 24 hours to file a formal complaint when a guest moves in.
+For any complaint or problem, Airbnb suggests you contact them.
 Most support is handled through the Airbnb website or app.